appliedsec/djangular/README.md

         )

-+ After you install Djangular inside a project, you will need to run the `makeangularsite` command to properly setup Testacular into your default site directory.
++ After you install Djangular inside a project, you will need to run the `makeangularsite` command to properly setup Karma into your default site directory.
 Note: You may need to edit these configuration templates to add any additional javascript libraries.

         python manage.py makeangularsite